whyvez/auth0-angular/README.md

 ## Client Side Authentication

 1. There are two ways of implementing signin/singup.
-One is using our [Login Widget](https://docs.auth0.com/login-widget2) and the other using the [Auth0.js SDK](https://github.com/auth0/auth0.js).
+One is using our [Login Widget](https://docs.auth0.com/login-widget2), which is a complete Login UI ready to use and the other one is using the [JavaScript SDK](https://github.com/auth0/auth0.js) which is just a wrapper to our API so you can build your UI on top.
     ```html
     <!-- login widget -->
     <script src="//d19p4zemcycm7a.cloudfront.net/w2/auth0-widget-2.3.js" type="text/javascript"> </script>